Case Study: Comprehensive School Improvement

 Throughout the program, progress was measured through annual School Quality Reviews and the analysis of NWEA MAP Growth Assessment data.

-As a result of the program, Odyssey administrators are developing key skills associated with recognizing and supporting high-quality instruction.
+After the 3-year program, Osyssey was one of four Connecticut charter schools to outperform the state average on both ELA and Math in 21-22.
+As a result of the program, Odyssey administrators also developed key skills associated with recognizing and supporting high-quality instruction.

-- To date, all Odyssey administrators and almost a third of the school’s teachers have been trained in the use of the classroom observation tool, gaining a unified understanding of instructional practices associated with positive student outcomes.
+- All Odyssey administrators and most of the school’s teachers were trained in the use of the classroom observation tool, gaining a unified understanding of instructional practices associated with positive student outcomes.